hawonp/StudyBoard/README.md

 enabling each person to leave with the exact information that they were looking for.

 ### How to Run In Local:
+- change directory to /studyboard
 > cd studyboard

+- if run using django's test server
 > python manage.py runserver --settings=studyboard.settings.local

+- local deployment environment
 > docker-compose -f docker-compose-local.yml up --build

 ### How to Run in Production
+- SSH to server
+>ssh root@141.164.51.144

+- enter password
+> 5{tCAbweQ!JMzY7(

+- navigate to StudyBoard repository
+> cd StudyBoard

+- take down old container
->
+> sudo docker-compose down

+- start new container
+> sudo docker-compose -f docker-compose.yml up --build